Humber Loop

-Humber Loop is a station and intermediate turning loop for streetcars on the 501 Queen line of the Toronto Transit Commission (TTC).
-It is located between the Gardiner Expressway and The Queensway just west of the Humber River in Toronto.
-The loop is accessed by a private right-of-way that connects tracks eastbound to The Queensway and westbound to Lake Shore Boulevard.
-The 501 streetcar is split here; higher capacity streetcars head east from here to Neville Park Loop, and shorter Canadian Light Rail Vehicle (CLRV) streetcars head west from here to Long Branch Loop.
+Humber Loop is a multimodal transit station and a hub for streetcar routes.
+It consists of two streetcar turning loops and one bus loop.
+Humber Loop is located between the Gardiner Expressway and the Queensway just west of the Humber River in Toronto.
+The loop is accessed by a private right-of-way along the Queensway on the east side of the loop and by Lake Shore Boulevard on its west side.
+As of 19 November 2023, four Toronto Transit Commission (TTC) streetcar routes either pass through or terminate at Humber Loop.

 History

 Besides the current Humber Loop, there were two previous Humber loops.
 All three served different locations near the lower Humber River.

 First Humber Loop

 The first Humber Loop opened on July 26, 1922, along Lake Shore Road east of the Humber River at Jane Street (today's South Kingsway).
 The loop was the terminus of a streetcar branch line that began at the intersection of Roncesvalles Avenue, King Street and Queen Street, crossed a bridge over the rail corridor and descended downhill through Sunnyside to the loop.
 At the first Humber Loop, riders could transfer to the Mimico radial line to continue westward to Long Branch and Port Credit.

 By 1929, there was reduced traffic around the first Humber Loop, as streetcars of the Lake Shore streetcar route had replaced the radial cars to Long Branch, and most short-turns were handled by Parkside Loop at Parkside Drive further to the east.
 In 1931, the loop closed for rebuilding, reopening on July 29.
-The first Humber Loop closed permanently on September 12, 1939, in order to construct a ramp to the Queen Elizabeth Way which then ran to the Humber River.
+The first Humber Loop closed permanently on September 12, 1939, in order to construct a ramp to the Queen Elizabeth Way (QEW) which then ran to the Humber River.